-This post contains affiliate links, clicking on them with not cost you any thing extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!
+This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 Most of your May planting will be based on that date.
-So if you don’t know it find it out before you start planting.
+So if you don’t know it, figure it out before you start planting.
 The easiest way I have found to find that average last frost date is to Google “average frost dates for “your town”.

 Lettuce does really well in May.
-Choose faster growing leaf varieties that will be mature in 45 days or so, before the real heat of summer sets in.
+Choose faster-growing leaf varieties that will be mature in 45 days or so, before the real heat of summer sets in.
 Or you could try some of the summer crisp lettuces.

 May Planting Guide – Warm Season Crops

 I have found that you can usually get away with planting corn seeds about 10 days before your last threat of frost.
 The seeds will take between a week to 10 days to germinate so they will be protected in the soil from frost.

-Even after that average last frost date you need to keep a careful watch on the weather reports for a couple of weeks to be sure a late season frost isn’t going to ruin your crop!
+Even after that average last frost date, you need to keep a careful watch on the weather reports for a couple of weeks to be sure a late-season frost isn’t going to ruin your crop!
 One option to consider is planting your tomato family crops in a Walls O’ Water to keep them safe from the frost until June.

-All of the squash family are also considered warm season crops and are super frost sensitive.
-My preferred method of planting squash is by seeds, but they can also do okay if planted by seedlings.
+All of the squash family are also considered warm-season crops and are super frost-sensitive.
+My preferred method of planting squash is to sow by seeds, but they can also do okay if planted by seedlings.

 Get them in the ground as soon as you can and consider spacing your plantings a bit, maybe one planting early in the month and the other at the end of the month.
 This will spread out your harvest of potatoes in the summer and fall.

 Beans (Green and shelling)

-One of our favorite warm season crops is green beans.
+One of our favorite warm-season crops is green beans.
 Both the bush and pole varieties can be planted all of May.
-Keep in mind that again they are frost sensitive.
+Keep in mind that again they are frost-sensitive.
 So if you choose to plant them early in the month be prepared to protect them with a frost blanket.

-Herbs are slightly more frost resistant but you still need to take care that the plants are not exposed to a heavy frost!
+Herbs are slightly more frost resistant but you still need to take care that the plants are not exposed to heavy frost!
 May is also a great time to plant herbs that are perennials such as rosemary, sage, or thyme.

 Once your soil has warmed to over 70 degrees you can plant Okra.
-It is very frost sensitive and also likes heat so you should put off planting this veggie until late in the month when things have really warm up!
+It is very frost sensitive and also likes heat so you should put off planting this veggie until late in the month when things have really warmed up!

-I hope this May planting guide has helped you to get started on your warm season crops.
+I hope this May planting guide has helped you to get started on your warm-season crops.
 Please just keep in mind that you need to know your average last frost date to determine when you should be planting most of these crops.